maikewu/forms/docs/fields/25-prefill-rules.md

 category: 62ebf4654ae80e09e468624b
 parentDoc: 62ec01bd561bab0aa775efe4
 ---

-# `Prefill rules`

 ## Concept

-Prefill allows you to prepopulate certain fields with values when creating a new form instance.
+Prefill allows you to prepopulate fields with values when creating a new form instance.
 For this purpose, prefill rules must be defined for the respective fields in the form code.
-The [schema](#schema) of the prefill rule contains targets, inputs and steps.
+The schema of the prefill rule contains targets, inputs and steps.
 - `target` specifies the property to which data is to be written
 - `input` can be a seperate source that already contains informations or a own defined input value, that should be prepopulate to the form